Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Numerical Results

 Let us first explore the solutions of the nonlocal model in the temporal Hopf unstable domain.
 We have chosen $\omega=2$ and $\delta=10$ and plot the corresponding solutions of the nonlocal model for $d_{1}=2.5$ and $d_{1}=0.38$ in Figs. \ref{fig:15} and \ref{fig:17}, respectively.
 The value $d_{1}=2.5$ lies above the Turing curve, and the other values $d_{1}=0.45$ and $d_{1}=0.38$ lie in the Turing-Hopf domain away and near the Turing curve.
 We mainly intend to observe if the dynamical nature changes in the presence of nonlocal interaction.
 The oscillatory solution occurs for system (\ref{eq:loc1}) in the Hopf domain, which is homogeneous in space but periodic in time [see Fig. \ref{fig:15} for $\omega = 2$ and $d_{1} = 2.5$].
 In the Turing-Hopf domain, the dominance of Hopf mode can be seen for the nonlocal model when the parameter values lie close to the Turing curve.
 Moreover, a decrease in the value of $d_{1}$ ultimately gives non-homogeneous stationary patterns for the nonlocal model, which is reflected in Figure \ref{fig:17}.

 For the nonlocal model, it is observed that if $d_{1}<d_{1[c]}^{T}$ holds in the right of the temporal Hopf curve, then it produces stationary Turing patterns.
 For instance, a Turing pattern is shown in Fig. \ref{fig:19} for $d_{1}=0.01$ and $\omega=10$.
 In addition, we have compared the behaviours of local and nonlocal models for the parameters that lie in the temporal Hopf unstable domain.
-For this, we choose the parameter values as $\omega = 2$ and $d_{1} = 0.38$.
+We choose the parameter values as $\omega = 2$ and $d_{1} = 0.38$ for this.
 In this case, the local model shows periodic dynamics in time and homogeneous in space [see Fig. \ref{fig:8}], but the nonlocal model shows the non-homogeneous stationary solution for $\delta = 10$ [see Fig. \ref{fig:17}]; these two types of dynamics happen due to the shifting of the Turing curve.
 The parameter $d_{1}$ lies in the Hopf unstable domain for the local model; however, it lies in the Turing-Hopf domain for the nonlocal model with $\delta = 10$, and the Turing structure dominates the oscillation behaviour in this case.
-This further shows that the nonlocal interaction enhances the region of getting non-homogeneous stationary patterns, which is beneficial for their survival in the long run.
+This further shows that the nonlocal interaction enhances the region's ability to get non-homogeneous stationary patterns, which is beneficial for their survival in the long run.

+In this work, we have presented a predator-prey model incorporating the Beddington-DeAngelis functional response to account for predator interference, prey refugia, and additional food for predators during prey scarcity.
+The dynamics reveal that the level of prey fear acts as a stabilizing and destabilizing factor.
+However, coexistence is achieved when sufficient prey seek refuge, while oscillatory behaviour emerges below a critical threshold through Hopf bifurcation.
+The availability of additional food expands the coexistence domain, but increasing its level can lead to transcritical bifurcations, switching the stability of prey-free and interior states.
+Spatio-temporal analyses uncover complex oscillatory patterns and wave formations, with prey fear reducing the Turing domain, while nonlocal interactions significantly expand it, fostering spatial heterogeneity and long-range correlations.
+These findings underscore the intricate interplay of ecological, behavioural, and spatial mechanisms in shaping predator-prey dynamics.